top of page

 Can I Run Through Mild Shin Splint Pain?

 No. It’s never a good idea to run through shin splint pain.
 That discomfort is your body’s alarm bell.
 Pushing through it will worsen the inflammation, prolong healing, and could lead to a stress fracture.
-Stop running, ice the area, and switch to low-impact workouts until you are completely pain-free.
+Stop running, ice the area, and switch to low-impact workouts until you are completely pain free.

 How Long Does Recovery from Shin Splints Take?